C4Q/AC-iOS-StructsClasses/README.md

 	presidentData = ["1993, 2000, Bill Clinton", "2001, 2008, George W. Bush", "2009, 2016, Barack Obama"]
 	```

-14. Rebuild the `presidentsByYear` dictionary based on the `presidents` array.
+14. Build the `presidentsByYear` dictionary based on the `presidents` array.
 Your output dictionary should contain a key for every relevant year and use the `inOffice` method on `President`.
 15. Re-work the original homework based on our "array of dictionaries" to work with the new array of objects.
 Here are the problems:

 	* 15a.
 Print the name of the first movie.

 	* 15b.
 Print a list of all movie names, preferably on one line.

 	* 15c.
-Print a list of all movie years and names (each on a new line) as follows: **Year: Title**
+Print a list of all movie years and names (each on a new line) as follows:

 		```
-		TEST
+		2015: Minions
+		2001: Shrek
+		.
+		.
+		.
 		```

 	* 15d.
 Iterate over all movies.
 Inside the loop use switch on `genre`.
 Print each title and add an appropriate emoji to represent its genre.